Chart Color Schemes

 Gulliver has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects expected to impact the area.
-Notable projects are Harris Crossing Estate, Eden Park Estate, Sanctum Estate, and Army Aviation Program of Works - RAAF Base Townsville.
-The following details projects likely to be most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified three major projects that could affect this region.
+Key projects are Harris Crossing Estate, Eden Park Estate, Sanctum Estate, and Army Aviation Program of Works - RAAF Base Townsville.
+The following details the projects likely to have the most relevance:.

 Professional plan users can use the search below to filter and access additional projects.